Aceraiumeko/Human-Risk-Management/README.md

 # Human Risk Management
-Curated repository to help human risk management and security awareness programs
+Curated repository for tools and resources to help human risk management and security awareness programs